Eligibility and Requirements

 Grade Point Average

-A cumulative undergraduate grade-point average of 3.0 on a 4.0 scale for college course work is required for admission.
+A cumulative undergraduate grade-point average of 3.0 on a 4.0 scale for college course work is required for admission to this program.

-The Joint Commission requires all incoming students to pay for a background check.
-This one-time fee must be paid directly to the company performing the background investigation.
-You will be asked to provide information and make the payment once you have been officially accepted into the program.
-For more information, please see the School of Health Professions Background Check Instructions.
+The Joint Commission requires all incoming students to submit for and provide KU with a background check report.
+This one-time fee must be paid by the student directly to the company performing the background investigation.
+Studets will be asked to provide information and make the payment after official acceptance into the program.
+For more information, please see the School of Health Professions background bheck instructions.

 The Selection Process